Ambu in brief

-Our most important products are ventilation bags for artificial respiration, visualisation devices, masks, circuits and single-use electrodes for ECG tests and neurophysiological mappings.
+Our most important products are endoscopy devices, ventilation bags for artificial respiration, masks, circuits and single-use electrodes for ECG tests and neurophysiological mappings.

 We sell our products all over the world.
 Approx. 98% of our products are sold on export markets through Ambu’s sales companies or distributors.

 Ambu is listed on NASDAQ OMX Copenhagen.

 Number of employees

 Ambu employs approximately 4,500 people across North America, Latin America, Europe and Asia-Pacific.

 Ambu was founded in 1937 by Dr. Holger Hesse, who had come to Denmark from Germany.

 Dr. Holger Hesse developed and manufactured the Sicca Haemometer; a product that enabled doctors to measure the blood count in a patient’s blood without having to send blood specimens to an external laboratory for analysis.
 The Sicca Haemometer was a success, partly because it was innovative, partly because it was extremely user-friendly and of top quality.